Dissolution of the Soviet Union: Western republics

-On 4 March 1989, the Memorial Society, committed to honoring the victims of Stalinism and cleansing society of Soviet practices, was founded in Kyiv.
+On 4 March 1989, the Memorial Society, committed to honoring the victims of Stalinism and cleansing society of Soviet practices, was founded in Kiev.
 A public rally was held the next day.
 On 12 March, A pre-election meeting organized in Lviv by the Ukrainian Helsinki Union and the Marian Society Myloserdia (Compassion) was violently dispersed, and nearly 300 people were detained.
-On 26 March, elections were held to the union Congress of People's Deputies; by-elections were held on 9 April 14 May, and 21 May.
+On 26 March, elections were held to the Congress of People's Deputies of the Soviet Union; by-elections were held on 9 April 14 May, and 21 May.
 Among the 225 Ukrainian representatives to the Congress, most were conservatives, though a handful of progressives were also elected.

 From 20 to 23 April 1989, pre-election meetings were held in Lviv for four consecutive days, drawing crowds of up to 25,000.
 The action included a one-hour warning strike at eight local factories and institutions.
 It was the first labor strike in Lviv since 1944.
 On 3 May, a pre-election rally attracted 30,000 in Lviv.
 On 7 May, The Memorial Society organized a mass meeting at Bykivnia, site of a mass grave of Ukrainian and Polish victims of Stalinist terror.
-After a march from Kyiv to the site, a memorial service was staged.
+After a march from Kiev to the site, a memorial service was staged.

 From mid-May to September 1989, Ukrainian Greek-Catholic hunger strikers staged protests on Moscow's Arbat to call attention to the plight of their Church.
 They were especially active during the July session of the World Council of Churches held in Moscow.
 The protest ended with the arrests of the group on 18 September.
 On 27 May 1989, the founding conference of the Lviv regional Memorial Society was held.
 On 18 June 1989, an estimated 100,000 faithful participated in public religious services in Ivano-Frankivsk in western Ukraine, responding to Cardinal Myroslav Lubachivsky's call for an international day of prayer.